bornhoeft/sem-pd/README.md

 # Pure Data Tutorial

-This is a collection of patches for Pure Data (Vanilla) used as a tutorial at the Studio Electronic Music (SEM) at the Mozarteum.
+This is a collection of patches for Pure Data (Vanilla) used as a tutorial at the Studio Electronic Music (SEM) at the University Mozarteum, Salzburg, Austria

 # Installation / Usage (Mac & Windows)

-1.

-Simply start the document "index.htm" in your browser.
-Download a patch before open it in Pure Data.
-If you are working locally you can configure your browser (Preferences -> Data Types) to open patches automatically in Pure Data by clicking them.
-Alternatively (Mac OS) you can drag any link to a Pure Data file (.pd) directly on the program icon in your Dock.

-2.

-a) Start the Pure Data application
+1. Start the Pure Data application

-b) Navigate to the help browser
+2. Navigate to the help browser

-c) Double click on "Pure Data" -> the file browser opens
+3. Double click on "Pure Data" -> the file browser opens

-d) Copy the complete PD Tutorial folder into the opened folder
+4. Copy the complete PD Tutorial folder into the opened folder

-e) Close the windows and start the application.
+5. Close the windows and start the application.

-f) The tutorial can be found in the menu "Help/Browser" under "Pure Data/PD-Tutorial".
+6. The tutorial can be found in the menu "Help/Browser" under "Pure Data/sem-pd".

-(If you click the the document "index.htm" from here your browser will start with it.)